-Under Polish law, a number of pre-emption rights exist:
+Under Polish law, a number of pre-emption rights exist, such as:

-- (i) Municipal authorities have preemption rights (ustawowe prawo pierwokupu gminy) in relation to property appearing in the register of historical monuments or that is designated for public amenity purposes (although these pre-emption rights must be disclosed in the relevant land and mortgage register in order to be binding).
-Pre-emption rights also exist in relation to undeveloped land that was acquired by the seller directly from the State Treasury or the local authority and the right of perpetual usufruct to an undeveloped real property, irrespective of the form of its acquisition. - (ii) National Park Authorities, which act on behalf of the State Treasury, have pre-emption rights in relation to property located within the borders of parks.

-- (iii) A tenant has pre-emption rights in relation to agricultural land which they occupy.
-If the tenant does not exercise the pre-emption right, the National Agriculture Support Institution is entitled to exercise the pre-emption right to the agricultural property of at least 0.3 ha instead. - (iv) The National Agriculture Support Institution (Krajowy Ośrodek Wsparcia Rolnictwa) has pre-emption rights in relation to agricultural land (described in detail in section 2.6). - (v) Co-owners of agricultural land have pre-emption rights, although these do not apply if one of the owners wants to transfer their share of the property to relatives.
+- Municipal authorities have nine re-emption rights (ustawowe prawo pierwokupu gminy) in relation to property appearing in the register of historical monuments or that is designated for public amenity purposes (although these pre-emption rights must be disclosed in the relevant land and mortgage register to be binding).
+Pre-emption rights also exist in relation to undeveloped land that was acquired by the seller directly from the State Treasury or the local authority and the right of perpetual usufruct to an undeveloped real property, irrespective of the form of its acquisition. - National Park Authorities, which act on behalf of the State Treasury, have pre-emption rights in relation to property located within the borders of parks. - A tenant has pre-emption rights in relation to agricultural land which they occupy.
+If the tenant does not exercise the pre-emption right, the National Agriculture Support Institution is entitled to exercise the pre-emption right to the agricultural property of at least 0.3 ha instead. - The National Agriculture Support Institution (Krajowy Ośrodek Wsparcia Rolnictwa) has pre-emption rights in relation to agricultural land (described in detail in section 2.6).

-- (vi) The administrator of a special economic zone has pre-emption rights in relation to land located in the zone.

-- (vii) Under the Revitalization

-Act, a municipality has the

-pre-emption right to the real

-properties situated within

-the revitalization area i.e. the

-area for which municipality's

-resolution of the establishment

-of special revitalization zone

-has been adopted.

-- (viii) Under the Sea Ports and Harbours Act the port administer has statutory pre-emption right to the real properties situated within the boundaries of sea ports.
+- Co-owners of agricultural land have pre-emption rights, if they run an agricultural holding on jointly owned land, although these do not apply if one of the owners wants to transfer their share of the property to relatives. - The administrator of a special economic zone has pre-emption rights in relation to land located in the zone. - Under the Revitalization Act, a municipality has the pre-emption right to the real properties situated within the revitalization area i.e. the area for which municipality's resolution of the establishment of special revitalization zone has been adopted. - Under the Sea Ports and Harbours Act the port administer has statutory pre-emption right to the real properties situated within the boundaries of sea ports.

-- (ix) Under the Forestry Act dated September 28, 1991 the State Treasury (represented by the State Forests) has a preemption right with respect to

-- the forestry properties (fulfilling criteria of the forestry property determined in the Forestry Act dated September 28, 1991);

-- (x) Under the Property

-Management Act of

-August 21, 1997 the State

-Treasury and the City of

-Warsaw have a pre-emption

-right to the rights and claims

-arising from the decree from

-October 26, 1945 on ownership

-and perpetual usufruct of land

-on the area of Warsaw as well

-as the right of the perpetual

-usufruct established pursuant

-to the claims arising therefrom.

-- (xi) The State Treasury has preemption right in relation to land located under inland standing water (e.g. lakes and other natural water bodies not naturally connected to flowing waters).
+- Under the Forestry Act dated 28 September 1991, the State Treasury (represented by the State Forests) has a pre-emption right with respect to the forestry properties (fulfilling criteria of the forestry property determined in the Forestry Act dated 28 September 1991); - Under the Property Management Act of 21 August 1997, the State Treasury and the City of Warsaw have a pre-emption right to the rights and claims arising from the decree from 26 October 1945, on ownership and perpetual usufruct of land on the area of Warsaw as well as the right of the perpetual usufruct established pursuant to the claims arising therefrom. - The State Treasury has pre-emption right in relation to land located under inland standing water (e.g. lakes and other natural water bodies not naturally connected to flowing waters);